loganrath/promotion/application.md

 * Collaborated with [Lifelong Learning Institute](http://alumni.brockport.edu/s/1549/rd17/interior.aspx?sid=1549&gid=1&pgid=1010){:target="_blank"} to provide training on accounts and Blackboard to a population of learners over 60
 * Collaborated with Online and Hybrid Learning Librarian and Instructional Technologist where appropriate
 * Reached out to ENG302 faculty to include information literacy instruction into the business curriculum
-* Began development of the international business tab of the business research guide.
+* Began development of the international business tab of the business research guide
 * Served as liaison to the departments of Education & Human Development, Modern Languages and Cultures, Psychology, Sociology, and Criminal Justice
 * Served on the reference desk including night and weekend rotations

 As Assessment Librarian:
-* Provided various assessment support (aggregating data, running reports) to the Online/Hybrid Learning Librarian, Technical Services, the Small Reference Team, and the Instruction Team.
+* Provided various assessment support (aggregating data, running reports) to the Online/Hybrid Learning Librarian, Technical Services, the Small Reference Team, and the Instruction Team
 * Coordinated responses to national surveys (ACRL & IPEDS)
 * Assisting with the annual report form starting with the 2017-2018 academic year